Gas vs electric water heater graphic

 Energy Factor Ratings

-The water heater’s efficiency is related to the cost of your purchase, so you’ll want to pay attention to the model’s energy factor rating.
+The water heater’s efficiency is related to the cost of your purchase, so you will want to pay attention to the model’s energy factor rating.
 Electric heaters are usually more efficient than gas water heaters due to how they operate.
 The heating elements in an electric water heater are contained in the tank, so there is less heat loss.

 Difficulty of Installation